Don’t leave it till the middle of the autumn term to check when you need to get your application in.

 Are you interested in quantitative analytics?
 Global financial risk management?
 Structuring?
 Why?
 How do you know?
 If you don’t understand the work that goes on in the sector, it’s going to be very difficult for you to know what area of business is the best match for your skills.

-Recruiters are likely to restrict the number of opportunities you can apply to within their organisation.
-Applicants to Nomura and HSBC can apply for only one vacancy, for example.
+Recruiters are likely to restrict the number of opportunities you can apply to within their organisation, so you'll need to think carefully about which programme suits you best.

 4. Brush up on your interview skills

-Not all investment banks run the assessment centres, which are a typical feature of graduate recruitment.
-Interviews are held instead.
-Goldman Sachs, for example, does not hold a typical assessment centre.
-The bank invites applicants to take part in a series of two to five interviews during a 'superday' and then interviewers swap notes to build up a clear, all-round picture of individual candidates.
+Not all investment banks run assessment centres, which are a typical feature of graduate recruitment.
+Sometimes a bank invites applicants to take part in a series of two to five interviews during one day and then interviewers swap notes to build up a clear, all-round picture of individual candidates.
+And those that do run assessment centres are likely to invite you to a telephone or video interview first.